Covid-19 regulations for community groups

 - Outdoor organised sports

-- Parents and children groups (up to 15, not counting children aged 5 and under), outdoors only
+- Parents and children groups (up to 30, not counting children aged 5 and under), indoors or outdoors

 - After-school clubs for all children, outdoors